Jira AI ticket creation: A complete guide for 2026

 Comparing pricing and plans

-Pricing here is all over the map.
-Some apps have a small free tier, while paid ones like TicketGenius are often priced per user, starting around $1.50 per user per month for small teams.
-It sounds cheap, but that cost is on top of your Jira license, and it only solves one small problem.
+Jira Marketplace Apps Pricing varies by developer.
+Some apps have a free tier, while paid ones like TicketGenius are often priced per user, starting around $1.50 per user per month for small teams.
+This is an extra cost on top of your Jira license, but it allows you to add specific functionality as needed.

-eesel AI uses a different model.
-Plans are tiered based on usage, starting at $239 per month (with an annual discount) for the Team plan, which covers up to 1,000 AI interactions.
-The key difference is that it’s not priced per user or per ticket.
-This makes your costs predictable.
-A busy month won’t suddenly wreck your budget.
-Plus, one subscription gives you the whole suite of tools: the AI Agent for automation, AI Copilot for helping your team, AI Triage, and more.
-You get a lot more than just a single-purpose app.
+eesel AI eesel AI uses a usage-based model.
+Plans are tiered, starting at $239 per month (with an annual discount) for the Team plan, which covers up to 1,000 AI interactions.
+The key difference is that it's not priced per user, making your costs predictable.
+One subscription gives you the whole suite of tools: the AI Agent, AI Copilot, AI Triage, and more.

 How to choose the right Jira AI ticket creation tool